An activity with the goal of determining whether or not a specimen should be accessioned into a collection.

 Terms

-An activity with the objective of gaining physical custory of an object for a museum collection through purchase, donation, bequest, transfer, or fieldwork.
-This includes the associated metdata primarily derived from primary sources.
+An activity with the objective of gaining physical custody of an object for a museum collection through purchase, donation, bequest, transfer, or fieldwork.
+This includes the associated metadata primarily derived from primary sources.

-Collection objects in the physical custody of a collection that have not completed the verbatim data capture or acqusition phase of a digitization project.
+Collection objects in the physical custody of a collection that have not completed the verbatim data capture or acquisition phase of a digitization project.

 Digital coding system showing an eye-visible linear array of rectangular marks of (possibly) varying width, height and vertical alignment, separated by spaces of (possibly) varying width in which the positioning and size of marks and spaces are used to code information to identify various types of material objects